VBalazs0/Store-Dashboard/README.md

 ## Usage
 Interact with the Store Dashboard by navigating through the various sections, including sales monitoring, data visualization, and settings.

-## Configuration
-No specific configuration details are required for this project.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the Store Dashboard, please submit a pull request with your changes.